Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Evolution Commands for Continuous Vector Fields

 \section{Evolution Commands for Continuous Vector Fields}

 As the semantic approach to evolution commands developed in the previous section depends mainly on orbits, which are nothing but sets of states, it can be generalised beyond trajectories and flows.
-In this section we drop the requirement that unique solutions to IVPs exist and hence assume that vector fields are merely continuous.
+In this section we drop the requirement of uniqueness of solutions to IVPs and hence assume that vector fields are merely continuous.
 In fact, if vector fields are non-continuous, the set of solutions defined below will simply be empty.
+We therefore generalise the definitions in the previous section to obtain weakest liberal preconditions for evolution commands that do not admit unique solutions, for instance, IVPs of the form $x'\, t=k\sqrt{x\, t}$ with $x\, 0=0$ for any $k\in \reals$~\cite{HubbardW91}.
+Our second workflow using invariant sets is based on this generalisation.